awsdocs/amazon-ec2-user-guide/doc_source/elastic-ip-addresses-eip.md

 This section describes how to accept a transferred Elastic IP address\.

-When you transfer an Elastic IP address, there is a two\-step handshake between AWS accounts: the source account \(either a standard AWS account or an AWS Organizations account\) and the transfer accounts\.
-When the source account starts the transfer, the transfer accounts have seven hours to accept the Elastic IP address transfer, or the Elastic IP address will return to its original owner\.
+When you transfer an Elastic IP address, there is a two\-step handshake between the AWS accounts\.
+When the source account starts the transfer, the transfer accounts have seven days to accept the Elastic IP address transfer\.
+During those seven days, the source account can view the pending transfer \(for example in the AWS console or by using the [describe\-address\-transfers](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-address-transfers.html) AWS CLI command\)\.
+After seven days, the transfer expires and ownership of the Elastic IP address returns to the source account\.

 When accepting transfers, note the following exceptions that might occur and how to resolve them:
 + **AddressLimitExceeded**: If your transfer account has exceeded the Elastic IP address quota, the source account can enable Elastic IP address transfer, but this exception occurs when the transfer account tries to accept the transfer\.
 By default, all AWS accounts are limited to 5 Elastic IP addresses per Region\.
 See [Elastic IP address limit](#using-instance-addressing-limit) for instructions on increasing the limit\.